 Running Word Count

-Before running the word count program on Spark with the QFS data store, we need to launch spark than Jupyter (assuming that QFS is already running):
+Before running the word count program on Spark with the QFS data store, we need to launch spark than Jupyter (assuming that QFS and Spark are already running).
+Note that you should replace the IP address in the

 Note the use of the Spark installation set up for QFS.
 Once it is running, point your computer’s browser to